rpgreview/papersandpaychecks/cow-orkers.md

 The more complex the ownership structure, the more probable it is that the controlling interest has established various shell companies etc for the purpose of the less legal practises (e.g., bribery, child labour etc), which can then be wound up and divested when caught.
 Registering the ultimate controlling authority in tax havens is common among many large enterprises.
 In *Papers & Paychecks* it is quite possible that logically impossible ownership structures can exist, where company A owns company B, which owns company C, which owns company A. Such breaches of the law of transitivity could not possibly happen where there is different legal codes, right?

 Finally, there are the attributes of the organisation.
 These can be differentiated into the statements of movement (net revenue), statements of position (net assets), and human resources (total employees).
 Additional details may optionally be added, and are encouraged in the PC Workers (or Adventurers) are associated with an organisation for an extended period of time.
 For statements of movement this would include line items of revenue and expenditure to generate a profit and loss statement.
 For statements of position this would include line items of assets and liabilities, to generate a balance sheet.
-For human resources this would include an organisational chart of authorities and employees.
+For human resources this would include an organisational chart of authorities and employees, or volunteers.
+Measure in both quanity and effective full-time workers.

 **Weird Organisations**

 Just under thirty years ago I was at a friend's party in North Perth and they had just returned from an interstate haul to a fine place called "Polyester Books" (good people, now online shop here: `https://www.polyester.com.au/`).
 Part of their haul was *High Weirdness By Mail: A Directory of The Fringe: Mad Prophets, Crackpots, Kooks & True Visionaries*, by one Rev. Ivan Stang of the Church of the Sub-Genius, who at least had the humility to list his own group in the directory.
 The following is a selection of ten example groups, updated as appropriate.
-Keep in mind that these are (or were) *real* organisations, although the organisational characteristics are entirely made up for game purposes and may not bare any semblance to what the organisations may actually have.
+Keep in mind that these are (or were) *real* organisations, although the organisational characteristics are *entirely* made up for game purposes and may not have any semblance to what the organisations may actually have.
 They certainly do serve as sample groups that players in a *Papers & Paychecks* will have to encounter; after all, in this game *high weirdness* is *normal*.
+Also, remember was the good Rev. Ivan Stang pointed out; they might be right and we're the crazy ones.

 *International Flat Earth Research Society*
 Summary: Famous for having members all over the globe, the International Flat Earth Society is a biblical-literalist group that argues that the Earth is actually flat and that scientsists (especially NASA) and big government (especially the United Nations) have engaged in a massive deception against the public.
 In an act of sheer contempt, the United Nations actually displays a true map of the Earth in its logo; the "north pole" is the centre of the the flat earth and the outer extremes are walls of ice.
 In the age of the Internet, the Flat Eath Society, once virtually defunct, has had a brief rise in popularity, especially among celebrities some of whom might even be trolling.